ruby-cube/rue/packages/pecherie/README.md

 Pêcherie is an exploration into how to make asynchronous and event-driven programming more developer-friendly.
 It exposes an API that creates custom events (referred to as hooks in this library), targeted and un-targeted.

-Pêcherie is based on the Planify event system.
-See [Planify](https://github.com/ruby-cube/rue/tree/main/packages/flask#readme-top) for an overview of foundational concepts as well as examples and explanations of one-time listeners vs sustained listeners, preventing memory leaks, and targeted listeners.
+Pêcherie is based on the Flask event system.
+See [Flask](https://github.com/ruby-cube/rue/tree/main/packages/flask#readme-top) for an overview of foundational concepts as well as examples and explanations of one-time listeners vs sustained listeners, preventing memory leaks, and targeted listeners.

 <p align="right"><a href="#">[src]</a></p>